The Greatest Story Reading Plan

 We want to encourage everyone to engage with the Bible as we journey through this series so every week we will post a reading plan and discussion questions to this page for you to explore personally or in a group.

-This week we'll be in the book of Deuteronomy, and as part of our series we want to encourage you to engage with the stories ahead of time.
-For this week we recommend reading Deuteronomy 26.
-For some expanded reading read also Deuteronomy 8.
+This week we'll be in the book of Ruth, and as part of our series we want to encourage you to engage with the stories ahead of time.
+For this week we recommend reading Ruth 3 and 4.

 Take some time with these questions by yourself or with others!